LarryGF/terraHom/README.md

 Ansible just installs kubernetes and makes the necessary configurations, but doesn't deploy anything to the cluster, as a matter of fact, by default the playbook even skips some components that come with `k3s` by default to allow for a fresh, fully customized deployment.

-1. Create `terraform/terraform.tfvars`, you can use `terraform/terraform.tfvars.example` as a base, below is a table with an explanation for each variable:
+1. Create `terraform/terraform.tfvars`, you can use `terraform/terraform.tfvars.example` as a base, below is a table with an explanation for each variable, you can ignore the `Rtorrent`,`Plex` and `Keys` components for now since they won't be used until the services are deployed:

    | Component    | Name                                     | Description                                                                                                                                                                                                              |
    | ------------ | ---------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
    | Cert Manager | letsencrypt_email                        | Email associated with Let's Encrypt certification |